roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Yes.
 Excepting for extensiveness, Yugg-chan loses.
 Shouldn't you give up on becoming sovereign?"
-"Ugggh... but I wished to lead those infants..."
+"Ugggh... but I wished to lead these infants..."

 Said Yggdrasil with  lips pursed.